 When a TSP participant separates from Federal service, agency representatives must:

 - Verify ALL the personal information on file with the TSP.
 If the participant is covered by FERS, this includes the TSP service computation date (TSP-SCD) and the TSP vesting code.
-(See TSP Bulletin 97-30, Thrift Savings Plan Vesting Requirement and the TSP-Service Computation Date, dated August 19, 1997 for more information about vesting and the TSP-SCD.)
+(See TSP Bulletin 15-1, Thrift Savings Plan Vesting Requirements and the TSP Service Computation Date, dated July 9, 2015 for more information about vesting and the TSP-SCD.)